Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Epping has 162 active public transport stops, consisting of both train and bus services.
-These stops are served by 14 different routes, together offering 9,578 weekly passenger trips.
-The accessibility of transport in Epping is rated as good, with residents typically residing 231 meters away from the nearest stop.
+Epping has 163 active public transport stops, all of which are bus stops.
+These stops are served by 14 different routes that together facilitate 9,578 weekly passenger trips.
+The accessibility of transport in Epping is rated as good, with residents typically living 231 meters away from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transportation, used by 86% of residents, while trains are used by 8%.
+On average, there are 1.5 vehicles per dwelling, which is higher than the regional average.

 Frequently Asked Questions - Transport